 You've made it through the years of schooling and training.
-You have the degree, the license, and all that you need to be an awesome therapist.
+You have the degree after graduating from university, the license, and all that you need to be an awesome therapist.
 It's been your dream to work in your own private practice.
 But where do you start?

 This is the story for a lot of therapists.
 I'm grateful to have had helpful mentors teach me the tools I needed to get the ball rolling early on.
 I'll pass a few key tools on to you here so that you have what you need to get started!